At NATO, Turkey remains defiant over Russian jet

 Stoltenberg suggested revamping the Cold War-era treaty known as the Vienna document, which sets out the rules for large-scale exercises and other military activity, as well as telephone hotlines and other military communication channels.

-"It has to be modernised because there are several loopholes," Stoltenberg said.
+"It has to be modernized because there are several loopholes," Stoltenberg said.

 Israeli Defence Minister Moshe Yaalon on Sunday underscored the coordination with Russia that allowed Israel to avoid flare-ups after a Russian warplane operating in Syria strayed into Israeli-controlled airspace.
 It turned back after the two countries conferred.